 The chart above lays out the costs for both SharePoint Online storage and that of Azure storage used for file extension.

-As the graph above illustrates, once additional SharePoint Online storage extension requirements rise above 5 TB, the most cost-effective solution is a third party information management application running in your company’s Azure tenancy.
+As the graph above illustrates, once additional SharePoint Online storage extension requirements rise above 25TB, the most cost-effective solution is a third party information management application running in your company’s Azure tenancy.
 The cost savings become much more significant with each additional 5 TB of storage.

 One question all customers have is: what happens if and when SharePoint Online storage requirements shrink?
 Fortunately, the SharePoint Online storage extension - using your company’s own Azure tenancy, is automatically scalable so there is no need to actively manage the storage resources.
 In the future, if the need for additional storage is no longer needed, the additional SharePoint Azure storage will be automatically released, saving you the additional cost.
 Remember, with Azure storage; you only pay for what you use.

 How Archive360 Connect™ for SharePoint Online reduces storage costs

 Archive360 Connect™ for Microsoft SharePoint Online helps you take advantage of archiving to the Azure cloud instead of purchasing costly additional storage.
 This significantly reduces storage costs, with zero impact to your end users, while streamlining storage management so you and SharePoint users can be more productive.
 A win-win for you and your organization.
 To find out more about how Archive360 can save you money with your SharePoint Online storage needs, click the Contact Us.